PaulSMilne/assignment2/README.md

 I have created a StockItem class and refactored the Shop class to include a hashmap of stock items.

 I wrote two new methods that tested out okay, to get the what is in the current stock hashmap, and to add items to the stock hashmap.

+**Next Sunday (20 Nov)

+I got into a real guddle last week with my git commits so this readme looks to be not right up to date.
+Anyway, after doing the stock thread and turning that in as my final homework, on Friday I worked on creating a "Payable" interface so I could designate emoney payments as well as cards.

+Now I'm looking to create a separate Debit Card and Credit Card classes that do different things as far as their available funds are concerned.
+The credit card will continue to be as normal, but the debit card and emoney will instead get their values from a new bank account instance variable.

+I've created a new git branch to do this work on.